jpmckinney/tf-idf-similarity/README.md

 ## Why?

+No other Ruby gem implements the tf*idf formula used by Lucene, Sphinx and Ferret.

+### Term frequencies

-The [treat](https://github.com/louismullie/treat), [tf-idf](https://github.com/reddavis/TF-IDF), [similarity](https://github.com/bbcrd/Similarity) and [rsimilarity](https://github.com/josephwilk/rsemantic) gems normalize the frequency of a term in a document to the number of terms in that document (which, as far as I can tell, occurs once in the academic literature) and have no normalization component. [vss](https://github.com/mkdynamic/vss) uses plain term and document frequencies, with no damping or normalization.
+The [vss](https://github.com/mkdynamic/vss) gem does not normalize the frequency of a term in a document, which occurs frequently in the academic literature, but only to demonstrate why normalization is important.
+The [treat](https://github.com/louismullie/treat), [tf_idf](https://github.com/reddavis/TF-IDF), [similarity](https://github.com/bbcrd/Similarity) and [rsemantic](https://github.com/josephwilk/rsemantic) gems normalize the frequency of a term in a document to the number of terms in that document, which occurs once in the literature.
+The [tf-idf](https://github.com/mchung/tf-idf) gem normalizes the frequency of a term in a document to the number of *unique* terms in that document, which never occurs in the literature.

+### Document frequencies

+The vss gem does not normalize the inverse document frequency.
+The tf_idf, tf-idf, similarity and rsemantic gems use variants of the typical inverse document frequency formula.

+### Normalization

+The treat, tf_idf, tf-idf, rsemantic and vss gems have no normalization component.

 ## Reference